 The Hills Have Eyes marks another 1970s horror flick that dives into the theme of a road trip wrecked by sadistic serial killers.
-The story follows a retired detective travelling with his family in a trailer headed through desolate California.
+The story follows a retired detective travelling with his family in a trailer headed through Nevada on their way to California.
 Cannibalistic murderers stalk the family until they move in for a bloody rampage.
 This horror film played on post-Vietnam war fragility and included political themes that called for social commentary.
 Eric Langberg’s article “The Hills Have Eyes is hicksploitation done right” expands on the film’s socioeconomic thematic messaging:

 “The Hills Have Eyes may not have originated some or any of the tropes common to hicksploitation films (which derive their horror from exploiting middle-class fears about lower-class white people in the American heartland).

 “Intriguingly, the film also trades in what feels like 1950s or 60s postwar fears of government-sponsored scientific horror.
 Like the monster movies of the 50s and 60s that were a reaction to a deep dense of horror about the consequences of the atomic bomb, The Hills Have Eyes exploits fears of what our experiments with nuclear bombs have done to this country.